 While tow-behind sweepers are good for large properties, they might not be a wise choice for property sections that hold water.
-The tow vehicle can get stuck or cause ruts, and the sweeper can clog with mud.
+The tow vehicle can get stuck or cause ruts, and the sweeper can get clogged with mud.

-For large properties or homeowners who want to get the job done as fast as possible, a power lawn sweeper can fill the bill.
+For those who want to get the job done as fast as possible on a large property, a power lawn sweeper can fill the bill.
 Power sweepers come in both push-style models and sweepers designed to be trailered behind a mower or tractor (just like tow-behind models); the main difference is power sweepers run on gasoline engines.

 Power sweepers are usually about the size of a push mower but can come in large tow-behind versions.
 Like push-style sweepers and tow-behinds, they use brushes, but the brushes spin at a much faster rate.
 This allows them to accomplish more thorough grooming in one pass than the other styles.
 Some also have huge hoppers, making short work of the job on big properties.